 Can both individuals and companies be held liable for violating the domestic bribery rules?

 Yes.

-To what extent does your country's domestic anti-bribery law also prohibit private commercial bribery?
+Private commercial bribery To what extent does your country's domestic anti-bribery law also prohibit private commercial bribery?

-The offences under section 1, 2 and 7 of the Bribery Act 2010 apply to private and public sector bribery.
+The offences under section 1, 2 and 7 of the UKBA apply to private and public sector bribery.